ionspin/kotlin-multiplatform-libsodium/README.md

 - Expand API (ECC, Signing ...)

 ## Should I use this in production?

-No, until it is reviewed.

-## Should I use this in code that is *critical* in any way, shape or form?

-No, but even if after being warned you decide to, then use `multiplatform-crypto-delegated` as it relies on reputable libraries.
+**NO.**
+The library is under HEAVY development.

 ## Why?

 This is an experimental implementation, mostly for expanding personal understanding of cryptography.
 It's not peer reviewed, not guaranteed to be bug free, and not guaranteed to be secure.

-## API
+## API for Pure and Delegated flavourd

 ### Hashing functions
 * Blake2b